BRigoli25/Projet-data-science/PROPOSAL.md

-# Project Proposal: Data-Driven Option Pricing
+# Project Proposal: Comparing Numerical and Analytical Methods for Option Pricing: Monte Carlo, Neural Networks, and Black–Scholes
-**Category:**: Quantitative Finance / Machine Learning

 ---

 ## Problem Statement & Motivation
-This project explores how machine learning can be used to price European options and compares its performance with classical analytical and numerical approaches (Black–Scholes and Monte Carlo).

-Traditional pricing methods rely on theoretical assumptions such as constant volatility, lognormal returns, and frictionless markets.
-While the Black–Scholes model provides a closed-form solution under these assumptions, it struggles with real-world complexities.
-Monte Carlo simulations can model more general dynamics but are computationally expensive.

-With the growth of computational power and data availability, machine learning (ML) provides a promising alternative, capable of learning complex/nonlinear patterns directly from data.
-The goal is to evaluate whether ML models can achieve comparable or superior accuracy and speed compared to classical methods under realistic market conditions.

-The underlying assets will include highly liquid instruments such as the S&P 500 index (SPX) and large-cap stocks like Apple (AAPL) etc.., which provide reliable option data for both simulation and empirical testing.
+Options are financial contracts that give you the right (not the obligation) to buy or sell an underlying asset at a fixed strike price on (European) or up to (American) a specified maturity.
+Their price depends on several parameters such as underlying price, strike, time to maturity, interest rates, and volatility.
+Black, Scholes and Merton derived in 1973 a closed-form (theoretical) price for European options under idealized assumptions that are not always met in real markets.
+BSM assumes for example frictionless markets and no arbitrage, plus the underlying follows geometric Brownian motion with constant volatility and applies only to European options.

+Since then, many papers have extended or relaxed these assumptions introducing, for example, stochastic volatility (Steven Heston, 1993) or jump-diffusion models (Robert C. Merton 1976) and numerical methods have also been developed to price options when no closed-form solution exists or when we do not wish to rely on all of the BSM assumptions, often leading to a better fit to observed market prices.

 ---

 ## Planned Approach & Technology
-A dataset of option prices will be created using either simulated or real market data.
-Each sample will include features such as underlying price, strike, time to maturity, interest rate, and volatility.

-Several machine learning models such as linear regression, tree-based algorithms (Random Forest, XGBoost), and neural networks—will be trained to approximate the option-pricing function and compared against Black–Scholes theoretical prices and Monte Carlo estimates.

-Performance will be assessed by accuracy (MAE, RMSE) and computational efficiency (inference time), targeting ~99% accuracy and a ≥100× speedup for example (arbitrary values for the moment).
-Implementation will use Python (NumPy, pandas, scikit-learn, PyTorch).
+This project aims to compute options prices via 1) Black-Scholes, 2) Monte Carlo simulation, 3) train a neural network, and to compare predicted prices to market mid quotes.
+Then evaluate pricing accuracy using MAE/RMSE in dollars, as well as computational cost (total runtime).

+Note on data requirements: NNs are data-intensive and require substantial historical quotes for reliable training => they are less suitable for thinly traded or newly listed derivatives.

+This is why this project will focus on high-liquidity European options on the S&P 500 index (SPX).
+The data we will need will be:
+    - S: Underlying price
+    - K: Strike price
+    - T: Time to expiration
+    - r: Risk-free rate
+    - σ: volatility of the underlying
+    - Option type: call or put

+S, K, T, option type and market bid/ask quotes are available from Yahoo Finance via the "yfinance" Python open-source library with mid quotes as empirical option prices.
+The remaining parameters, r and σ, will be estimated: r from external risk-free rate data (e.g. Treasury yields) and σ following Hutchinson, Lo, and Poggio (1994).

 ---

 ## Expected Challenges & Mitigation

-- **Dataset creation and quality:** Real option data often contain noise, missing values, and occasional arbitrage violations.
-Rigorous preprocessing (e.g., spread filters, stale-quote removal, no-arbitrage checks) will be applied; if needed, a clean synthetic dataset with simulated parameters will be generated to ensure reliable training data.
+- **Dataset quality (preprocessing ):** Real option data can contain noise, missing values, and occasional arbitrage violations.
+Rigorous preprocessing will need to be applied.

 - **Model overfitting:** Overfitting occurs when a model performs well on training data but poorly on unseen data which happens often when training a model.
-To face this we could , cross-validation, regularization (L2/dropout), and early stopping will be used to improve generalization.
+To face this, techniques such as cross-validation, regularization or early stopping can help to improve generalization.
-- **Numerical scaling issues:** Inputs and targets will be normalized (e.g., price/strike), and well-conditioned features (e.g., log-moneyness, time to maturity) will be used to stabilize training.

 ---

 ## Success Criteria

-1. **Accuracy:** R² ≥ 0.99 and RMSE ≤ 1% of the option price on the out-of-sample test set.
-2. **Speed:** ≥100× faster per-price inference than a Monte Carlo baseline (e.g. 100k paths).
-3. **Reproducibility & Reporting:** Results reproducible end-to-end, with pricing surfaces, error heatmaps, and performance tables.
+The project will be considered successful if the following criteria are met:

+1. **Predictive accuracy relative to market quotes:**
+   - Black–Scholes serves as a baseline, with MAE and RMSE in dollars (for call and put prices) reported on an out-of-sample test set.
+   - Monte Carlo and the neural network achieve comparable or lower MAE/RMSE than Black–Scholes on market mid quotes.

+2. **Computational performance:**
+   - Total runtime and average runtime per option are reported for each method.
+   - There is a clear discussion of the trade-off between accuracy and computational cost (Black–Scholes vs. Monte Carlo vs. neural network inference).

 ---